Benya-Krik/Benya-Krik/README.md

 <h1 align="center">Hello!
 I'm Ilya and i'm a Project manager, Welcome to my GitHub.
-Here you can see my open source projects like a frontend developer and contact with me.</h1>
+Here you can see my open source projects like a developer and contact with me.</h1>

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/JqmupuTVZYaQX5s094/giphy.gif" width="100"/>